 |Mainly affected nerves||Motoric||Sensory|

 Source: A. Bender et al.: mediscript Kurzlehrbuch Neurologie.
 Elsevier Verlag 2013.
 S. 320, Tab.
 14.3.
 Variation of the GBS: Elsberg-Syndrome

 Variation of GBS: Elsberg-Syndrome

-- Paresthesia in the supply area of the peripheral nerves
+- Paresthesia in the areas supplied by peripheral nerves

 - Voiding disorder and rectal dysfunction